retypeapp/retype/configuration/project.md

 === gravatar.default : `string`

-The default profile picture to return from Gravatar queries whenever there is no picture assigned to the queried email address.
+The default profile image to return from Gravatar queries whenever no image is assigned to the queried email address.
 Default value is `mp`.

 Either a full URL to the image can be configured or one of the options listed below: